Whiteknight/ParserObjects/docs/v3/parsers_pratt.md

 # Pratt Parsers

-Pratt parsers are a special type of [Operator Precidence Parser](https://en.wikipedia.org/wiki/Operator-precedence_parser#Pratt_parsing) which can dramatically simplify some expression-parsing scenarios.
-Setting up a Pratt parser is a little different from other parsers because you have to know the type of operator you are parsing, and explicitly set precidence strenght values for both left and right association.
+Pratt parsers are a special type of [Operator Precidence Parser](https://en.wikipedia.org/wiki/Operator-precedence_parser#Pratt_parsing) which can dramatically simplify some parsing scenarios, especially mathematical expression parsing.
+Setting up a Pratt parser is a little different from other parsers because you have to know the type of operator you are parsing, and explicitly set precidence strength values for both left and right association.

 ## Basic Operation